Military College of Signals: History

-The college became a constituent campus of National University of Sciences and Technology in 1991 and since then it has progressed phenomenally as a center of quality education.
+In 1991, the Military College of Signals became a constituent college of the National University of Sciences & Technology (NUST) and since then it has progressed phenomenally as a center of quality education.
 Today the curriculum is not only confined to merely undergraduate level but also MS and PhD level.

 Campus life

-The college has kept military traditions alive.
-Military rules are applied and National University of Sciences and Technology, Pakistan (NUST) policy is followed too.
+The Military College of Signals is managed through the civilian contractor through the National University of Sciences and Technology, Pakistan (NUST) though military discipline is evident in the Military College of Signals.
 It provides opportunities to participate in a variety of co-curricular activities.
 There are students' societies and clubs which organize different activities.
-Presently, the college has two societies.
-Both were established in June 2001.
+Presently, the college has three societies, established in June 2001.